-For example, the Chinese cybersecurity regulator announced on July 2, 2021, that it had begun an investigation of Didi Global Inc. (NYSE: DIDI) and two days later ordered that the company's app be removed from smartphone app stores.
+For example, the Chinese cybersecurity regulator announced on July 2, 2021, that it began investigating Didi Global Inc. (NYSE: DIDI) and two days later ordered that the company's smartphone application be removed from smartphone application stores.
 Similarly, our business segments may be subject to various government and regulatory interference in the regions in which we operate.
 We could be subject to regulation by various political and regulatory entities, including various local and municipal agencies and government sub-divisions.
 We may incur increased costs necessary to comply with existing and newly adopted laws and regulations or penalties for any failure to comply.

-Furthermore, it is uncertain when and whether we will be required to obtain permission or approval from the PRC government to list on U.S. exchanges in the future, and even when such permission or approval is obtained, whether it will be denied or rescinded.
-Although we are currently not required to obtain permission or approval from any of the PRC federal or local government to obtain such permission or approval and has not received any denial to list on the U.S. exchange, our operations could be adversely affected, directly or indirectly, by existing or future laws and regulations relating to our business or industry.
-Recent statements by the Chinese government indicating an intent, and the PRC government may take actions to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers, which could result in a material change in our PRC subsidiaries' operation, significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of our securities to significantly decline or become worthless.
+Furthermore, it is uncertain when and whether we will be required to obtain permission or approval from the PRC government to list on U.S. exchanges in the future, and if so, whether such permission or approval will be obtained, whether it will later be denied or rescinded.
+As of the date of this prospectus, we are not required to obtain permission or approval from the PRC federal or local government and we have not received any denial to list on the U.S. exchange, our operations could be adversely affected, directly or indirectly, by existing or future laws and regulations relating to our business or industry.
+Recent statements by the PRC government indicate an intent to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers.
+The PRC government may act of these intentions, which could result in a material change in our PRC subsidiaries' operation, significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of our securities to significantly decline or become worthless.